MixinNetwork/mvm.dev/src/bridge/intro.md

 After address binding, you can transfer asset to MetaMask Address:

 * normal erc20 asset will be directly transferred to MetaMask Address
-* erc20 XIN will be switched to native XIN first and then transferred to MetaMask Address
+* erc20 ETH will be switched to native ETH first and then transferred to MetaMask Address

 ```solidty
   function pass(address asset, uint256 amount) public {